severine-cuenot/odousse_BE/README.md

 # Ôdousse

-Ôdousse is a personnal project to practice SQL, BE, FE.
-It's gonna be hard but I'll do my best <3 This is the attempt of BE part.
+Ôdousse is a personnal project to practice SQL, BE, FE...
+It's gonna be hard but I'll do my best <3 This repo is the attempt of BE part.

+## Ressources
+MLD, MCD and all : [click here](https://docs.google.com/document/d/1YonQQs-8KdC9S_qlniXlW8TqHJtFWrBDhR6h7bty-to/edit?usp=drive_link)

 ## Webpack